Pilgrim Visits: Canterbury Cathedral

 The city is a popular tourist destination: consistently one of the most-visited cities in the United Kingdom.

-Founded in 597, Canterbury Cathedral was completely rebuilt from 1070 to 1077.
+Founded in 597, Canterbury Cathedral underwent a complete rebuild from 1070 to 1077.
 The east end was greatly enlarged at the beginning of the twelfth century, and largely rebuilt in the Gothic style following a fire in 1174, with significant eastward extensions to accommodate the flow of pilgrims visiting the shrine of Saint Thomas Becket, the archbishop who was murdered in the cathedral in 1170.

 This was a pivotal moment in the history of the cathedral, when the archbishop, St Thomas Becket, was murdered in the north-west transept (also known as the Martyrdom) on Tuesday, 29 December 1170, by knights of King Henry II.
 After his martyrdom, pilgrims flocked from miles around to visit the Shrine of St Thomas Becket – including King Henry II.
 Fictional pilgrims are portrayed in Geoffrey Chaucer’s Canterbury Tales.